noahblon/animated-climacons/README.md

 #Animated SVG Climacons v.
 0.2
-Adam Whitcroft's Climacons as SVGs animated with CSS.
+Adam Whitcroft's Climacons as SVGs animated with CSS by Noah Blon.

 Visit the [Climacons Font](http://adamwhitcroft.com/climacons/font/) website to download the original icons.